HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_11/Check_Points_Ch11.md

 Multiple inheritance is not supported by the Java programming language.

+## 11.4 ##
+a)
+A's no-arg constructor is invoked b)
+There will be an error in compiling because the parent class A doesn't have a no-arg constructor

 ## 11.5 ##
 The syntax for calling a superclass constructor that takes no parameters is:
 ```Java